Better data means better decisions

 There will never be an exact set of rules or formulae for counting attendance at services or other worship activities.
 It will always be a significant matter of trust and mutuality.
 However, your Archdeacon’s Parish Review will assess whether your declared attendance numbers fit with reality and are consistent with the approach used by other churches within the diocese.

 You can submit your service or worship community attendance information directly using the Church of England's Service Register app.
 Running on either an Apple or Android smartphone or tablet, the app can collect your service information whether you have an internet connection or not.
+In addition to smartphones and tablets, the app can also be accessed directly from a computer's internet browser (Edge, Chrome, etc.) via this page CofE Service Register.

-Churches using the app to record all their service attendances do not then need to submit a separate paper or Excel attendance sheets.
+Churches using the app to record all their service attendances do not then need to submit separate paper or Excel attendance sheets.

 Information entered into the app can also be imported directly into your annual Statistics for Mission return saving the time and effort of searching your service registers at the end of each year.
 This can include numbers of funerals as well as baptisms.